End User | HEP, Croatia |

 The Results

-Excitingly, this initial project is operating as a pilot study and once proven to be successful will be rolled out at other service stations across the region.
+Excitingly, this initial project is serving as a pilot study, and once it proves successful, it will expand to other service stations across the region.

 The project was funded under the NEXT-E consortium, a unique cooperation of four leading companies from the electricity and oil & gas sectors joining forces with car manufacturers to create a interoperable and non-discriminatory EV charging network, as a viable alternative to combustion engine vehicles.
 The consortium consists of the following companies: E.ON Group, MOL Group, Hrvatska elektroprivreda in Croatia, PETROL (in Slovenia and Croatia), as well as Nissan and BMW.